MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 9. Copy the button and paste it to the right-hand side of the previous button.
 Change its content to **Gallery**.

 10. Paste the button again and place it to the right-hand side of the last pasted button.
-Change its content to **Photo**.
+Change its content to **Add a Photo**.

 11. Paste the button again and place it to the right-hand side of the last pasted button.
 Change its content to **Slideshow**.